ICLEI: Membership

-The only requirements for ICLEI membership are a self-defined commitment to climate protection and the payment of annual membership dues based on population size.
+As of 2023, over 2,500 cities towns and regions were listed as members.

 History and structure

+ICLEI was founded in September 1990 as the "International Council for Local Environmental Initiatives" when over 200 local governments from 43 countries met at the inaugural World Congress of Local Governments for a Sustainable Future at the United Nations in New York.

-ICLEI was founded in 1990, with its World Secretariat headquartered in Toronto, Canada.
+ICLEI's World Secretariat headquarters were initially located in Toronto, Canada.

+ICLEI went on to create an international training center in Freiburg, Germany and has added further secretariats such as the Latin America and the Caribbean Secretariat in Brazil in 2001.
+ICLEI now has more than 20 offices around the world.
+The ICLEI World Secretariat is located in Bonn, Germany.

+The United States branch, ICLEI USA, is a 501(c)(3) nonprofit membership organization of the international organization of the same name.
 The U.S. office opened formally in 1995.

-ICLEI USA's Executive Office is based in Washington, D.C., and the World Secretariat is now in Bonn, Germany.
+ICLEI USA's Executive Office is based in Denver, Colorado.

-ICLEI was founded in 1990 as the "International Council for Local Environmental Initiatives".
+U.S. local government members include cities, towns, and counties of all sizes, from New York City and Los Angeles County to Dubuque, Iowa, Austin, Texas, Oberlin, Ohio and Burlington, Vermont.

 In 2003, ICLEI's local government members voted to revise the organization's mission, charter and name to better reflect the current challenges local governments face, and the broader topic of sustainability.
-The "International Council for Local Environmental Initiatives" thus became "ICLEI - Local Governments for Sustainability", with a broader mandate to address sustainability issues, not only environmental issues.
+The "International Council for Local Environmental Initiatives (ICLEI)" was renamed "ICLEI – Local Governments for Sustainability", with a broader mandate to address sustainability issues, not only environmental issues.

 For its 30th anniversary, ICLEI adopted a new logo (released officially in February 2021) which emphasizes the organization's connections in terms of its members, offices and elements (represented by the logo's colors: water, air and climate (blue), nature (green) and cities (yellow)).

 Programs

-The organization promotes the following programs for local-level adoption and implementation as described on their website.